-The carrying amounts of Sonus' financial instruments, which include cash equivalents, marketable securities, investments, accounts receivable and accounts payable approximate their fair values.
+The carrying amounts of Sonus' financial instruments, which include cash equivalents, marketable securities, investments, accounts receivable, accounts payable and convertible subordinated debt approximate their fair values.

 All investments in marketable securities are classified as available-for-sale and are reported at fair value, with unrealized gains and losses excluded from earnings and reported, net of tax, in Accumulated other comprehensive income (loss), which is a component of stockholders' equity.
 Unrealized losses that are determined to be other-than-temporary, based on current and expected market conditions, are recognized in earnings.
 Declines in fair value determined to be credit-related are charged to earnings.
 The cost of marketable securities sold is determined by the specific identification method.